sophiebaud11/simple_slack-1/README.md

       }
     }
     ```
-    Try adding a few extra changes--you can change anything you'd like, but usually this sort of "media query" is used to give the page a new layout when it's viewed on a small screen (like a phone).
+    Try adding a few more lines--you can change anything you'd like, but usually this sort of "media query" is used to give the page a new layout when it's viewed on a small screen (like a phone).
     Next, add the following little chunk to add some behavior to your `.small-box` divs whenever a user hovers over them with the mouse:
     ```css
     .small-box:hover {